MicrosoftDocs/VBA-Docs/api/Excel.model.modelmeasures.md

 # Model.ModelMeasures property (Excel)

-Returns a [ModelMeasures Object (Excel)](Excel.modelmeasures.md) object that represents the collection of model measures in the data model.
+Returns a [ModelMeasures object (Excel)](Excel.modelmeasures.md) object that represents the collection of model measures in the data model.
 Read-only.

 ## Syntax